estxbxn/espiec.com/docs/Contents.md

       - ∼
       - Bouton "Contactez moi"

 - ## About Me

   > Projects on which I was able to work and collaborate

+  - #### Short About

+    - Memoji
+    - Estéban Piecourt
+    - Hi, I'm Estéban Piecourt, a 19-year-old FullStack Developer based in Strasbourg.
+With 3 years of experience in web development, I'm passionate about creating innovative and dynamic web solutions.
+I'm committed to crafting digital experiences that push the boundaries of what's possible.
+Explore my portfolio and feel free to get in touch to collaborate on your next web project today.

   - #### Skills